JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes

-In most cases . lats say one have a metal build thing and one to do it quick and dirty one can just make the seams and select all the element with a specific material
+NS: In most cases . lats say one have a metal build thing and one to do it quick and dirty one can just make the seams and select all the element with a specific material